alpbintug/Whatsapp-Jr/README.md

 You will get a popup notication in your screen whenever you get a new message.
 If you don't have any open chat pages, you will also hear a "new message sound".

 Also, you can delete any contact from your list, if you do so, they won't be able to send any more contact requests.

+### How does it work

+Whatsapp Jr. uses the [Firebase database](https://firebase.google.com/) to store the messages sent from the user.
+When you send a contact request or a message, it updates your and the target users' info in the database, every few seconds, program updates your info from the Firabase, therefore you can see your new messages and contact requests.

+Whenever you get a new message from a user, you get a new notification which shows few unread messages and who sent you those messages.
+To do so, I used Tulpep Notifications.